r48n34/dtree-deno/README.md

 ```

 ## Result
-Using this dir for samples, the features will output this result.
+Using this repo for samples, the cli will output this result.

 ```bash
 dtree